 Reacting to the events that life throws at you is a recipe for merely surviving.
 You’ll spend most of your time putting out fires rather than creating a better more fulfilling life.
 Planning ahead and being proactive allows you the space and the luxury to create something beyond what you already have.

-When you're proactive, you take responsibility for your life and for your decisions.
+When you’re proactive, you take responsibility for your life and for your decisions.
 That comes from believing that you have the ability to choose, and what you choose matters.
-When you wait until there's an issue before you take action, you're simply reacting to life rather than designing it, and being tossed to and fro by events.
+When you wait until there’s an issue before you take any action, you’re simply reacting to life rather than designing it, and the consequence of that is being tossed to and fro by events.

 Give yourself the luxury of having more choices.